 If you are an American looking to move to Switzerland long-term, opening a bank account is a great way to keep your money safe and even start some investments.
 To open a bank account, you will need to go in person and expect 10 days for its activation.
 To open a bank account you will need, your passport, proof of address, and your visa.
 Switzerland has National banks, of which the most popular ones are:

 Switzerland also has cantonal banks that are different in each canton.

 Once you arrive in Switzerland, you will have only 14 days to register at your local Residents Registration Office to obtain your residence permit.
 Be sure to get familiar with your canton (it’s the way the country is divided like states in the US).

-While it is very expensive to live in Switzerland, Moving there from the US, will be the experience of a lifetime, especially with the delicious chocolate and beautiful scenery!
-The best places to live in Switzerland if you’re coming from the US are Bern, Lugano, and Zurich.
+While living in Switzerland can be expensive, moving there from the US can be the experience of a lifetime, with the added perks of delicious chocolate and beautiful scenery!
+The best places to consider living in Switzerland, especially when coming from the US, are Bern, Lugano, and Zurich.
 These cities offer safety, English language proficiency, a wide range of entertainment options, and good employment opportunities.

 Finding a house or apartment to live in Switzerland isn’t always easy due to the high housing costs.
 We highly recommend you know what you’re looking for before you arrive in Switzerland so that upon your arrival, you can quickly get settled in.
 Homegate, Immo Scout 24, and Comparis are all websites that can help you find a house or apartment in Switzerland.

 4. Cost of living in Switzerland